Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Conclusions

 \section{Conclusions}

-This study presented a gamified web application-based dataset collection system to avoid the laborious and monotonous process of annotation.
-We proposed to display several dataset collection statuses on the display of the application, including the uncaptured area as a hemisphere, collection rate, and elapsed time, to collect multi-view image datasets with less mental workload and time pressure in an enjoyable manner to boost engagement.
+This study presented a web application-based dataset collection system to avoid a laborious and monotonous annotation process.
+We proposed displaying three types of dataset collection statuses on the display of the application, including the uncaptured area as a hemisphere, collection rate, and elapsed time, to collect multi-view image datasets with less mental workload and time pressure in an enjoyable manner to boost motivation.

-In summary, as illustrated in~\figref{relation}, although displaying the hemisphere and collection rate tends to lengthen the collection time, it reduces the mental workload and makes the user enjoy it.
+The results of our user testing revealed both the beneficial and detrimental consequences of the proposed features.
+In summary, as illustrated in~\figref{relation}, although displaying the hemisphere and collection rate tends to lengthen the collection time, the combination of these functions has the potential to reduce mental workload and allow users to enjoy it.
 By displaying the elapsed time, the collection time can be shortened by realizing dataset collection under time pressure.
-However, we found that the increase in the mental workload due to collection time could be reduced by providing users with enjoyable and motivated operations with a display of the hemisphere and the collection rate.
-Furthermore, we discovered that the hemisphere display increased the variability of the dataset and provided a sense of satisfaction by estimating their performance as higher.
+However, the mental workload caused by time pressure can be reduced by providing users with enjoyable and motivated operations using a display of the hemisphere and collection rate.
+Furthermore, we discovered that the hemisphere display increased the variation in the dataset and provided a sense of satisfaction by estimating their performance to be higher.
+These results indicate that the combination of the proposed online visual feedback functions may improve motivation and balance the user workload and performance.
+These findings do not deviate significantly from the hypotheses presented in~\tabref{pros-cons}.

-Our future studies will promote the development of a simple yet effective multi-modal gamified application capable of efficiently collecting highly varied multi-view image datasets for several types of target objects.
+Furthermore, our experiments using the developed dataset collection system suggest the feasibility of annotation and object detection.
+Our future studies will promote the development of a simple yet effective multi-modal online visual feedback application capable of efficiently collecting highly varied multi-view image datasets for several types of target objects.